comogo2012/StreamExtensions/README.md

 `sum` is a terminating method which is at the tail end of the stream, accumulates the state of the incoming stream by pulling all elements, exhausting the stream.

-Given all this, when the developer works deep enough within the Stream framework she will be confronted with certain limitations.
+Given all this, when working in the Stream framework the programmer will be confronted with certain missing functionality, such as the ability to terminate the stream based upon some predicate.
+In other words `limit` with a Predicate limiter rather than some hard count.

 Suppose I was writing a scheduling application and want to schedule meetings on the first Friday of every month.
 My design calls for producing an endless stream of dates which define the first Friday of each month, starting from a certain month.
 ```